-- The emphasis on equity considered to be critically important. - Cross-systems collaboration was effective in leveraging multiple areas of expertise. - Expansion of the successful Career Centers (established in all ten economic development regions) should continue to be a priority, along with an overall continued focus on workforce development. - Matching Strategic Plan priorities with legislation and policy opportunities has been successful and should continue. - Need to expand the communications plan to elevate the expertise and voice of the ECAC.
+- The emphasis on equity was considered by the ECAC membership as critically important. - Cross-systems collaboration was effective in leveraging multiple areas of expertise. - Expansion of the successful Career Centers (established in all ten economic development regions) should continue to be a priority, along with an overall continued focus on workforce development. - Matching Strategic Plan priorities with legislation and policy opportunities has been successful and should continue. - Need to expand the communications plan to elevate the expertise and voice of the ECAC.